How to turn your corporate blog into a content hub for your content marketing strategy and save time and resources

 The purpose of content is to pull and not to push customers and prospects towards a product or service.

 Relevant content has also become a key factor for search engine optimization (SEO).
 With the growing complexity of search engine algorithms, the visibility of content primarily depends on the individual search behavior and current interest of users.
-Optimizing content for each customer’s search behavior must play a vital role in the content creation process.
+When you blog for SEO purposes, optimizing content for each customer’s search behavior must play a vital role in the content creation process.

 [clickToTweet tweet=”Relevant content is the new currency on the Social Web” quote=”Relevant content is the new currency on the Social Web”]